aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 ## The Wild Man of Cutlass Keys

 Journal of a Trapper
-1 - Journal of a Trapper
+1 - Journal of a Trapper -- MISSING
-2 - Journal of a Trapper
+2 - Journal of a Trapper -- MISSING
-3 - Journal of a Trapper
+3 - Journal of a Trapper -- MISSING
-4 - Journal of a Trapper
+4 - Journal of a Trapper -- MISSING
-5 - Journal of a Trapper
+5 - Journal of a Trapper -- MISSING

 ## Winter Convergence